trsiva/crio.do/README.md

 # crio.do
-Crio.do learning and doing projects
+Crio.do - A way of learning by doing projects